Date

 Thursday, Mar.
 30, 2023

 5 - 7 p.m.
+PST

 Location

-The title and theme of the 2023 Ethnic Studies Conference is Decolonial Spiritualities, Healing and Social Justice.
-The panelists include the first woman and person of color elected as the Episcopalian Bishop of the West Diocese of Tennessee; a holistic and critical Ethnic Studies healer, a scholar who specializes in the healing medicine of plants, and a practitioner of Indigenous and African curanderismo.
+The panelists include the first woman and person of color elected as the Episcopalian Bishop of the West Diocese of Tennessee, a holistic and critical Ethnic Studies healer, a scholar specializing in plant healing medicine, and a practitioner of Indigenous and African curanderismo.

-The panelists will address how their work integrates critical, intersectional social justice activism through the cultivation of truth-telling and healing of the wounds inflicted on BIPOC (Black, Indigenous, and people of color) within the U.S. and in Mexico/Latin America.
+The panelists will address how their work integrates critical, intersectional social justice activism through the cultivation of truth-telling and healing of the wounds inflicted on BIPOC (Black, Indigenous, and people of color) within the U.S. and Mexico/Latin America.

 Sponsored by the Department of Ethnic Studies